All Emerging America Professional Development opportunities for K-12 educators feature:

 - Strong and successful alignment with content and literacy standards in History, Civics, and the Humanities, which may include Literature, Music, Visual Arts, and Languages.

 Building on forty years of leadership by the Collaborative for Educational Services in overcoming barriers for ALL learners, Emerging America emphasizes strategies to support a diversity of struggling learners: students in Special Education, English Learners, Culturally and Linguistically Diverse learners, and youth in criminal justice facilities or in residential treatment.

 Emerging America offers a wide menu of workshops and courses, face-to-face and online.
 See our course and Workshop Overview for programs in active rotation.
-View examples of custom collaborations below.
-Browse current programs on the Collaborative’s Emerging America History and Social Studies Events page.
+View examples of custom collaborations on the page below.